Dcohen52/MVCactus/DOCS.md

     self.render_template('index.html')
 ```

-## Instance Methods
-* **url_for_static(self, filename, port=None):** Generates a URL for serving a static file from the 'static' directory, given the filename and optional port number.
-* **handle_error(self, status, message, template_name='upload.html', context=None):** Handles errors by sending the specified status and message as a response and rendering the specified template with the given context.
-* **do_GET(self):** Handles GET requests sent to the server, serves static files, calls the corresponding callback function for matching URL patterns, or sends a 404 error response.
-* **do_POST(self):** Handles POST requests sent to the server, saves uploaded files, calls the corresponding callback function for matching URL patterns and function names, or sends a 404 error response.
-* **serve_static_file(self, path):** Serves a static file to the client with the given path.
-* **validate_input(self, data, fields):** Validates the input data for a request, checking that all required fields are present.
-* **render_template(self, template_name, context=None, css_url=None):** Renders a Jinja2 template with the given context and sends the resulting HTML to the client.

 ## Serving Static Files
 MVCactus provides a convenient method for serving static files in your web applications.
 Static files include CSS stylesheets, JavaScript files, images, and other assets that are typically not dynamically generated.